Standing for election to Council

 Council members act on behalf of the whole ACCA membership and are responsible for ensuring that our development continues in line with our stated mission and values.

 By doing this, Council has an important public value role, being ultimately responsible for safeguarding our reputation, image and brand.
 This ensures that these are protected and improved for the benefit of existing and future members, their clients, employers and the public at large.

 How much time do I need to commit?

 Members are elected to Council for an initial term of three years.
 Council members must then either retire or stand for re-election.
 Members can serve for a maximum of nine years, but this can be extended to 12 years if they become an Officer in their last term.

-Council members’ commitments include attendance at the two Council meetings held each year and the annual Council meeting which follows the AGM.
+Council members’ commitments include attendance at the three Council meetings held each year and the annual Council meeting which follows the AGM.
 Most meetings take place on a Saturday and require some preparation time.
-Meetings are typically held in the UK, but may on occasion take place outside the UK.
-In addition, you will also be invited to attend some seminars and dinners for Council members.
-You will need to commit time to reading regular Council communications and to ‘reporting back’ on Council activities to local ACCA networks.
+Meetings are typically held in the UK or online, but may on occasion take place outside the UK.
+In addition, you may also be invited to attend some seminars and dinners for Council members.

 As a Council member you may be asked to represent Council at members events by the market teams and to other advocacy activities in markets.